Linaro/lite_bootstrap_server/README.md

 `Status` is an error code where `0` indicates success, and non-zero values should be treated as an error.

+The json response will also contain a string "Hubname" and an int "Port" which indicate the hubname and port to use with the Azure service.
+This is likely to change in the future.

 ```json
 {